Enrico204/blocklists/tools/README.md

 ## Usage

 Pre-built binaries are not available yet.
-In the meantime, you need a Go 1.19 compiler for all projects, plus gcc and libpcap headers and objects for `analyze-traffic`.
+In the meantime, you need a Go 1.20 compiler for all projects.
+`analyze-traffic` requires also gcc and libpcap headers and objects.

 To build static binaries: